Resolvent-based modeling of turbulent jet noise: Results

-For a quantitative assessment of the ability of the resolvent modes to reconstruct the acoustic field, we compute and compare the PSD pressure values by dB at $r/D = 6$ in figure \ref{fig:Reconstruction_Acoustics}.
-This is again performed for $St=0.26$, $m=0$, but now averaged over all $k = 153$ realizations.
+\ethan{For a more quantitative assessment of the ability of the resolvent modes to reconstruct the acoustic field, we compute and compare the power spectral density (PSD) of the acoustic field, which is located in the diagonal terms of $\bm{S}_{yy}$.
+Specifically, we report the difference between the two PSD in decibels,

+at $r/D = 6$ in figure \ref{fig:Reconstruction_Acoustics}.} This is again performed for $St=0.26$, $m=0$, but is now averaged over all $k = 153$ realizations.
 In addition to the three resolvent mode set, results are also shown for 5 and 10 mode sets.
 With just three modes we see that the peak directivity is well captured, with minor improvements (and diminishing returns) in the off-peak directivity with increasing numbers of modes.

 We now extend our comparison to Strouhal numbers ranging from 0 to 1 and azimuthal wavenumbers 0-2 and assess the overall ability of the truncated resolvent basis to reconstruct the acoustic field.
 Figure \ref{fig:M15_Recon_New} compares the PSD from the LES to its $n$-rank resolvent-basis reconstructions with $n=1$, 3, 5, 10, and 20.
 The rank-1 model results are similar to those of Sinha et al. \citep{sinha2014wavepacket}, who used parabolized stability equations and projected onto the first SPOD-mode at each $St-m$ pair.
-However, we show here that once additional modes are included, the reconstructions are substantially improved: the 20-mode model is indistinguishable from the LES for all frequencies and azimuthal modes, while even the 3-mode model is quantitatively accurate for $m=0$ and $m=1$.
+However, we show here that once additional modes are included, the reconstructions are substantially improved: the 20-mode model shows close agreement with the LES for all frequencies and azimuthal modes, while even the 3-mode model is qualitatively accurate for $m=0$ and $m=1$.

-Figure~\ref{fig:M09_Recon_New} is identical to Figure~\ref{fig:M15_Recon_New} but with data for the $M_j=0.9$ jet.
-We see many similar behaviors to the $M_j=1.5$ case, but it is apparent that a larger number of modes are required to reconstruct the near acoustic field.
-For example, about 10 modes are necessary to obtain a reasonable quantitative match (compared to just three modes at $M_j=1.5$).
-This is consistent with multiple past observations where the $M_j = 0.9$ jet possesses non-negligible contributions from suboptimal modes that are correlated, or, as described in the time domain, as being linked via ``jittering'' \citep{cavalieri2011jittering}, thus requiring many modes to reconstruct the acoustic field \citep{freund2009turbulence,towne2015stochastic}.